Christina's World: In popular culture

 In Arthur C. Clarke's novel 2001: A Space Odyssey, Christina's World is one of the two paintings (the other one being Vincent van Gogh's Bridge at Arles) hanging on the living room wall of "an elegant, anonymous hotel suite" to which the astronaut David Bowman is transported after passing through the Star Gate.
 It does not appear in the film adaptation directed by Stanley Kubrick.
-The painting is also part of the sci-fi film Oblivion (2013), paying homage to the book 2001: A Space Odyssey.
+The painting is, however, part of the sci-fi film Oblivion (2013), paying homage to the novel.

 The life of Olson and her encounter with Wyeth is portrayed in the novel A Piece of the World by Christina Baker Kline.

-A scene in the 1994 film Forrest Gump was inspired by the painting.
-When Jenny returns home, she throws herself on the ground and mirrors Olson's pose in reverse.

-The painting was used as inspiration for the "Farmhouse" chapter in the 2020 video game The Last of Us Part II.
+A scene in the 1994 film Forrest Gump and a chapter in the 2020 video game The Last of Us Part II were inspired by the painting.

-The painting is referenced in the 2020 film I'm Thinking of Ending Things.

-The painting is referenced in the season 4 episode of Atlanta "Andrew Wyeth.
-Alfred's World".

-The painting is referenced in Ethel Cain's music video for the 2022 song "American Teenager."
+The painting is also referred to in the 2020 film I'm Thinking of Ending Things, a season-four episode of the TV series Atlanta, a Madeline Johnston song of the same name, and Ethel Cain's music video for the 2022 song "American Teenager".